CodeGENCAT: Generative Computerized Adaptive Testing for Open-ended Coding Problems: Methodology

 \subsection{Question Selection Algorithms}

-Given the sampled responses of question $q_j$, we explore three algorithms to select the next question among all candidates, each using a different way to evaluate question informativeness: \begin{itemize} \item \textbf{Uncertainty-Based} This algorithm selects the question with the maximum response correctness prediction uncertainty.
-Inspired by the informativeness used in traditional 1PL CAT selection algorithm, we assume that the question with a predicted correctness closest to 0.5 contains the most information on student knowledge.
+We explore three algorithms to select the next question among all candidates, each using a different way to evaluate question informativeness.
+We define a scoring metric for each algorithm, and select the question with the maximum score as the next one to give to the student.

+\paragraph{Uncertainty-Based} This algorithm selects the question with the maximum response correctness prediction uncertainty.
+Inspired by the informativeness measure in the traditional 1PL CAT selection algorithm, we assume that the question with a predicted correctness closest to 0.5 will provide the most information on student knowledge.
 For a candidate question $q_j$, we first evaluate the $N$ sampled responses using a trained scoring model, which takes the question and response as input and outputs a continuous correctness score $\hat{a}_{i,j}^{(n)} \in [0,1]$.
-We then compute the uncertainty metric $U_j$ as 1 minus the absolute distance between the average correctness score and 0.5: We select the question with the maximum $U_j$.
-The training detail of the scoring model can be found in Appendix~\ref{app:score}.
-We denote this question selection algorithm as \textbf{Uncertainty}.
+We provide details on the scoring model in Appendix~\ref{app:score}.
+We then construct the uncertainty metric $U_j$, which encourages average scores close to 0.5:

-\item \textbf{Diversity-Based} This algorithm selects the question with the most semantically diverse set of generated responses.
-The sampled responses having high diversity indicates that the GIRT model is unsure of the student possible response to the question, reflecting a high degree of uncertainty.
-For a candidate question $q_j$, we first use a pre-trained \textbf{CodeBERT} model \cite{feng2020codebert} to obtain code semantic embedding vectors $\{\mathbf{h}_{j_n}\}_{n=1}^N$ for the $N$ sampled responses.
-We then compute 1 minus the average pairwise cosine similarity $S_j$ between these embeddings:
+\paragraph{Diversity-Based} This algorithm selects the question with the most semantically diverse set of generated responses.
+High semantic diversity indicates that the GIRT model is unsure how the student might respond, reflecting a high degree of uncertainty.
+For a candidate question $q_j$, we first use a pre-trained \textbf{CodeBERT} model \cite{feng2020codebert} to obtain code semantic embedding vectors $\{\mathbf{h}_{i,j}^{(n)}\}_{n=1}^N$ for the $N$ sampled responses.
+We then construct the diversity metric $S_j$, which encourages low pairwise cosine similarities across sample embeddings:

-We select the question with the maximum $S_j$.
-We denote this question selection algorithm as \textbf{Diversity}.